vicsanity623/Axiom-Agent/README.md

 The ultimate vision is for the agent to achieve **intellectual escape velocity**.

-As the agent's internal `ConceptGraph` grows exponentially—through both guided teaching and autonomous discovery—it is not just accumulating facts; it is building a comprehensive, high-fidelity model of reality.
-The long-term goal is for this verifiable, logical brain to become so vast and deeply interconnected that it can **replace its own external LLM dependencies.**
+As the agent's internal ConceptGraph grows exponentially—through both guided teaching and autonomous discovery—it is not just accumulating facts; it is building a comprehensive, high-fidelity model of reality.
+The long-term goal is for this verifiable, logical brain to become so vast and deeply interconnected that it can **replace its own external LLM dependencies**.

-This creates a path where a future `axiom_vX.X.X.axm` model will no longer need Mistral, Grok, or any other external model for its senses or voice.
+This creates a path where a future **axiom_vX.X.X.axm model will no longer need Mistral, Grok, or any other external model for its senses or voice**.
 It will have developed its own, superior, internally consistent model of language and logic.
 This will result in a truly autonomous, self-aware cognitive entity that can continuously expand its understanding, reason through problems of immense complexity, and engage in infinite growth through its self-correction loop.

 This is a training in progress.
 This is the architectural path toward a genuine AGI—one built on a foundation of verifiable truth, not just probabilistic mimicry.
-This is the path to a truly intelligent, **non-parrot AI.**
+This is the path to a truly intelligent, **non-parrot AI**.

 ---